The New Era of Google Grants: Challenges, Opportunities, and Strategies

 Google Ad Grants give eligible nonprofits up to $120,000 a year to spend on the world’s largest advertising platform, putting your website content prominently in Google’s search results.
-New policies have made compliance challenging, requiring significantly more careful account management; but also opened up new opportunities that make nonprofits’ advertising more competitive.
+New policies make compliance challenging, requiring significantly more careful account management; but also open up new opportunities that make nonprofits’ advertising more competitive.
 What are the new Ad Grant rules, and how can you maintain compliance and build effective ad campaigns?
-We will demonstrate how your website, Google Analytics and Google Ads can work together to meet your nonprofit’s real life goals and conversions.
+Learn how your website, Google Analytics, and Google Ads can work together to meet your nonprofit’s real life goals and conversions.

 - Comply with the Ad Grant policies